dbrgn/HSR-Tools/README.md

 ### stundenplan.py ###

-This tool queries the unterricht.hsr.ch website for the current timetable (stundenplan) and lists the lectures for the chosen day.
+This tool queries the https://unterricht.hsr.ch/ website for the current timetable (Stundenplan) and lists the lectures for the chosen day.

 Library